Bloom deployment modes

 https://bloom.neo4j.io/index.html?connectURL=[AURADBCONNECTINFO]

 The Neo4j Aura console is a fully automated graph platform offered as a cloud service.
-It is a unified tool that combines the functionality of Neo4j Browser, Neo4j Data Importer, Bloom, and various other functionalities from the Neo4j product catalog.
-In the Aura console, the Browser equivalent is called Query, the Data Importer equivalent is called Import, and the Bloom equivalent is called Explore.
-Explore in Aura offers essentially the same features as Bloom.
+It contains the Neo4j Aura Studio that consists of the functionality of Neo4j Browser, Neo4j Data Importer, Bloom, and it also offers various other functionalities from the Neo4j product catalog.
+In the Aura console, Bloom remains Bloom, but the Browser equivalent is called Query and the Data Importer equivalent is called Import.
+Bloom in Aura offers essentially the same features as the standalone Bloom.